 In 2014, we worked with the EPA to analyze air emissions from gasoline powered lawn and garden equipment in the United States.
 Our work resulted in a paper and presentation given in San Diego at the International Emissions Inventory Conference in April, 2015.

-In 2017, we presented a subanalysis of emissions from the subset of equipment used commonly in maintaining land around our neighborhoods, schools, and public spaces – lawn mowers, leaf blowers, edgers, trimmers, and chain saws.
+In 2017, we presented a subanalysis of emissions from the equipment used commonly in maintaining land around our neighborhoods, schools, and public spaces – lawn mowers, leaf blowers, edgers, trimmers, and chain saws.
 The results of that analysis were presented.
 Publications to date from that research are below.

 A pilot study on the characteristics of gas-powered leaf blower sound was carried out in 2015 and presented at the 2016 annual Noise-Con conference in Providence, RI.
 The results of the study were published in the Journal of Environmental and Toxicological Studies.

 Submit your research ideas.